-One thing to remember is that many people will wind up paying for more storage one way or another.
-So either you’ll spend the money up front or you’ll pay a monthly fee for additional storage via Apple’s iCloud service.
+One thing to remember is that many of you will wind up paying for more storage one way or another.
+You’ll either spend the money up front or you’ll pay a monthly fee for additional storage via Apple’s iCloud service.

 There are several important factors to consider before you settle on one storage size or another and we’ll break down all of the things you need to consider in this guide.